jonbrouse/docker-ice/README.md

 # Ice, Ice Baby

-This project creates a container that runs [Netflix's AWS Usage tool, Ice](https://github.com/Netflix/ice) and supplies a Nginx proxy container as well.
+This project leverages Docker to create images that run [Netflix's AWS Usage tool, Ice](https://github.com/Netflix/ice).
 From [Netflix's Ice repository](https://github.com/Netflix/ice) introduction:

 > Ice provides a birds-eye view of our large and complex cloud landscape
 > from a usage and cost perspective.
 Cloud resources are dynamically